 As at the transaction closing date, the Company held 42% of Mosaic's issued and outstanding common shares.
-The Company's judgment is that it has significant influence, but not control, of Mosaic because it holds a minority position on the board of directors and does not have the power to govern the strategic operating and financing decisions of Mosaic.
+The Company's judgment is that it had significant influence, but not control, of Mosaic because it held a minority position on the board of directors and did not have the power to govern the strategic operating and financing decisions of Mosaic.